 2. New Inventory

-The first of month of the year also calls for brand new wedding dress selections to shop from.
-"Some of the collections from April's Bridal Fashion Week will begin to arrive in stores in January, and many salons take year-end as an opportunity to remove any older styles from the previous year, so January is a great time to see a fresh new assortment in stores," says Gabriella Risatti of Gabriella New York Bridal Salon.
+The first month of the year also calls for brand new wedding dress selections to shop from.
+"Some of the collections from April's Bridal Fashion Week will begin to arrive in stores in January, and many salons take year-end as an opportunity to remove any older styles from the previous year, so January is a great time to see a fresh new assortment in stores," says Gabriella Risatti of Gabriella New York.

 3. Post-Holiday and Engagement Season